 All students wishing to reside on campus must provide documentation of vaccination history.
-Students who do not provide specific proof of a meningitis vaccination will be required to complete a waiver prior to move in.
-The College reserves the right to revise the list of required vaccinations for residence on campus at any time.
+Students who do not provide specific proof of a meningitis vaccination will be required to

 TRANSFER OF CREDIT POLICY

 Central Penn College is accredited by the Middle States Commission on Higher Education.
 Central Penn College will consider a course and its associated credit hours for transfer if the course was completed at a postsecondary institution accredited by one of the following agencies: